Twint-AG/sdk/resources/docs/use-cases.rst

     :end-before: // Check if order needs merchant confirmation end

 .. note::
-    Once the order has been confirmed, be it implicitly or explicitly, it can only be refunded using
+    Once the order has been confirmed it can only be refunded using
     |fq-method-client-reverse-order| and |method-client-cancel-order| will no longer work.

 Concluding the order
 --------------------

-Once the order is confirmed, be it implicitly or explicitly, the order is concluded and the amount is charged.
+Once the order is confirmed, the order is concluded and the amount is transferred.
 The order status will be updated to |const-value-order-status-success|.

 .. literalinclude:: _examples/regular-checkout.example.php
     :language: PHP